What to Look for When Choosing a Tonga Fishing Charter

 Fishing in Tongatapu

 Tongatapu is the main island of Tonga and the island that most travellers arrive.
-This makes it for the most affordable island to base yourself for doing fishing charters.
+This makes it the most affordable island to base yourself for doing fishing charters.
 However, there is limited choice in charters compared to Vava’u.
 Tongatapu fishing charters, however, do offer variety, including trolling, reef fishing and spearfishing.
 Check out some of the fishing tours in The Best Fishing Charters on Tongatapu.

 Fishing in Vava’u